 Our Multiple Voting Shares have four votes per share and our Subordinate Voting Shares have one vote per share.
-As of the date hereof, AMG owns and control all of our issued and outstanding Multiple Voting Shares and 10,200 Subordinate Voting Shares, representing approximately 52.1% of the issued and outstanding Shares (representing its non-diluted equity interest) and approximately 81.3% of the voting power attached to all of the Shares and has the right to nominate directors to our Board under the Investor Rights Agreement.
+As of the date hereof, AMG owns and control all of our issued and outstanding Multiple Voting Shares and 10,200 Subordinate Voting Shares, representing approximately 52.9% of the issued and outstanding Shares (representing its non-diluted equity interest) and approximately 81.8% of the voting power attached to all of the Shares and has the right to nominate directors to our Board under the Investor Rights Agreement.
 As a result, AMG has a significant influence over us, including election of directors and significant corporate transactions.
 See "Material Contracts - Investor Rights Agreement."

 In addition, because of the four-to-one voting ratio between our Multiple Voting Shares and Subordinate Voting Shares, the holders of our Multiple Voting Shares continue to control a majority of the combined voting power of our voting Shares even where the Multiple Voting Shares represent a substantially reduced percentage of our total outstanding Shares.
 The concentrated voting control of holders of our Multiple Voting Shares will limit the ability of holders of Subordinate Voting Shares to influence corporate matters for the foreseeable future, including the election of directors as well as with respect to decisions regarding amendment of our share capital, creating and issuing additional classes of shares, making significant acquisitions, selling significant assets or parts of our business, merging with other companies and undertaking other significant transactions.
-As a result, holders of Multiple Voting Shares will have the ability to influence many matters affecting us and actions may be taken that holders of Subordinate Voting Shares may not view as beneficial.
-The market price of our Subordinate Voting Shares could be adversely affected due to the significant influence and voting power of the holders of Multiple Voting Shares.
+As a result, holders of Subordinate Voting Shares will have the ability to influence many matters affecting us and actions may be taken that holders of Subordinate Voting Shares may not view as beneficial.
+The market price of our Subordinate Voting Shares.
 Additionally, the significant voting interest of holders of Multiple Voting Shares may discourage transactions involving a change of control, including transactions in which an investor, as a holder of the Subordinate Voting Shares, might otherwise receive a premium for the Subordinate Voting Shares over the then-current market price, or discourage competing proposals if a going private transaction is proposed by one or more holders of Multiple Voting Shares.

 Each of our directors and officers owes a fiduciary duty to us and must act honestly and in good faith with a view to our best interests.
-However, any director and/or officer that is a Shareholder, even a controlling Shareholder, is entitled to vote his or her shares in his or her own interests, which may not always be in the interests of our Shareholders generally.
+However, any director and/or officer that is a Shareholder, even a controlling Shareholder, is entitled to vote their shares in their own interests, which may not always be in the interests of our Shareholders generally.